-- 4.1 The published geological sheet (BGS, 1982) shows the entire site to be underlain by Upper Chalk.
-The area north of Wincheap Farm is shown to be overlain by drift deposits of head brickearth. - 4.2 The most recent published soils information (SSEW, 1983) shows the north part of the site as Urban.
-Elsewhere the site is shown to comprise soils of the Coombe 1 Association.
+4.1 The relevant geological sheet (BGS, 1982) shows the entire site to be underlain by Upper Chalk covered by drift deposits of head brickearth.

+- 4.2 The most recent published soils information (SSEW, 1983) shows the site as Urban.
+To the immediate south, soils of the Coombe 1 Association are shown.
 These soils are described as 'well drained calcareous fine silty soils, deep in valley bottoms, shallow to chalk on valley sides in places'.
-The soils for this area are also similarly described in the Soils of Kent (SSEW, 1980). - 4.3 Detailed field examination generally found deep well drained silty and loamy textured soils.
+The soils for this area are also similarly described in the Soils of Kent (SSEW, 1980). - 4.3 Detailed field examination generally found deep permeable silty and loamy textured soils.